 Children are given many opportunities to learn practically outdoors so that despite our lack of green space on-site, the children can use our local area of greenery (Windsor Gardens) as an opportunity to enrich science topics such as: plants, life cycles, animals including humans and Living Things and Their Habitats.

 The delivery of science teaching at St Matthew's places an emphasis on scientific investigations and practical activities which are based on real world scenarios.
 Pupils work in mixed ability groups where independence and problem solving is at the heart of enquiry.
 Through clearly defined roles (experimenter, Co-Experimenter, Lab Technician and Lead Scientist, pupils work together to solve problems.

-The aims of Science are:
+The aims of this policy are to ensure that all pupils: